erikycd/Bot_E3_telegram/README.md

 ```python
 updater =  Updater('', use_context=True) # Insert here API code of telegram
 ```
-Moreover, you must insert your token of wolframalpha in line:
+Moreover, you should be registered as [Wolframalpha developer](https://products.wolframalpha.com/simple-api/documentation/), then insert your token in line:
 ```python
 app_id = '' # Insert here API code of wolframalpha
 client = wolframalpha.Client(app_id)